bclins/bclins.github.io/fall24/cs261/notes.md

     What is contained in the file `example.txt`?
 Notice that when we open files with the optional argument `"w"`, it allows us to write the the file.
 Any contents that were previously in the file will get overwritten.

 2. Notice that if you use the `.write()` method multiple times, it does not add the contents on separate lines in the file.
 You have to add a newline character `\n` at the end of the string you are writing to get a line break.
-Write a program to print the contents of this list: `["Apple", "Banana", "Carrot", "Dill", "Eggplant"] each on a separate line of the file.
+Write a program to print the contents of this list: `fruit_list = ["Apple", "Banana", "Orange", "Lemon"] each on a separate line of the file.

 3. If you would like to keep the old contents of a file and just add on to them, use `"a"` as the optional argument when you open.
-Try adding another word `"Fig"` to the file you just created.
+Try closing the file after adding the fruit from the `fruit_list`.
+Then open the file again and this time add `"Grapes"` without overwriting the other fruit in the file.

 You can run into trouble if you forget to close a file object in Python because of the way the computer operating system handles files that are not closed.
 It is recommended to use a special `with` keyword whenever you open a file in Python: